 A Buddha has three Corpuses of Enlightening Bodies.
 There is the Dharmakaya or an Enlightening Body that Encompasses Everything, a Sambhogakaya or Bodies of Full Use and a Nirmanakaya or Emanation Bodies.
-The Dharmakaya refers to the mind of a Buddha and it has two aspects: the omniscience of the mind of the Buddha, known as the Body of Deep Awareness Encompassing Everything, and the state of abandonment or true stoppings of the two obscurations, emotional and cognitive.
+The Dharmakaya refers to the mind of a Buddha and it has two aspects: the omniscience of the mind of the Buddha, known as the Body of Deep Awareness Encompassing Everything, and the state of abandonment or true stoppings of the two obscurations: emotional and cognitive.
 This state is known as the Svabhavakaya, the Body of Essential Nature Encompassing Everything.

 The Dharmakaya can only be known by the Buddhas themselves.
-The Sambhogakaya can only met with by bodhisattvas of the arya class and upwards.
+Sambhogakaya Bodies can only be met with by bodhisattvas of the arya class and upwards.
 Those beneath this level of achievement cannot meet with Buddhas in their Sambhogakaya forms.
 Nirmanakaya Bodies are divided into Supreme Emanation Bodies, Artisan Emanation Bodies and Emanation Bodies as Personages.

 Buddha Shakyamuni is an example of a Supreme Emanation Body.
 He is completely adorned with all the major and minor physical marks or characteristics of a Buddha and fittingly teaches the Dharma very extensively.
 Although ordinary beings can meet with such a Buddha, this doesn’t happen without their having the extremely strong positive karmic potential to meet with such a Buddha.